chris-moreton/rival-chess-haskell/README.md

 1) generating chess moves from a given position
 2) making a move from a given position to return a new position

 In addition to the functions, which can be used on their own, the Main.hs app is gradually becoming a full-fledged UCI chess engine.
+It will play a legal game of chess on a UCI interface such as CuteChess or Arena, but it just selects any old move on its turn.

 ### Get moves for a position (does not filter checks)